 - Set LFO 1's SYNC option to KEY to make the LFO start its cycle from the beginning when a note is played.

-- Remember that you can also view and manage all modulation connections via Obsidian's MOD/FX tab button.
+- Remember that you can also view and manage all modulation connections in Obsidian's MOD list.

 When you press a key, it should now apply a modulating 'wobble' effect to the FILTER 1 cutoff.
 Experiment with the 'RATE' knob under LFO 1 to increase or decrease the effect.